When Marshall Tucker Band Played a Benefit Show for Jimmy Carter

 "Phil Walden and [Capricorn CEO] Frank Fenter wanted to help raise money for their Georgia-peach candidate," Gray explained.
 "They asked us if we would be so kind as to play the show, and of course we did.
 We didn't think much of it.
 We just figured, 'Hey, bands play shows for different people.'"

-For Gray, playing the shows was a matter of the band showing pragmatism and being team players to cooperating with the team behind them.
+For Gray, playing the shows was a matter of the band showing pragmatism and being team players to cooperating with the label staff behind them.

 "To me," he says, "it was just another show to help show support to the people that I was working with at the time."

 Growing up in Macon, Walden was referred to growing up as "that little white boy who loves black music."
 By the time he founded Capricorn with his brother Alan and Fenter, Walden had managed soul icons like Otis Redding, Al Green, and Sam & Dave.
 He told Rolling Stone in 1975 that Carter was "the type of candidate the music industry can identify with."
 Two decades later, Bill Clinton would pick up where Walden and Carter left off by strategically maintaining a high profile with the MTV generation.

 Gray, meanwhile, is looking for other traits in a president.

 "I'm a Republican," he chuckles.
 "These days, I go on FOX & Friends and FOX Business Network.
 And I was out the last four days of [the 2012] election with Gov. Mitt Romney.
 We were out doing shows and speaking.
 As it turns out, we lost, but it doesn't matter.
 I gave it my all.
 But Jimmy Carter was very much a gentleman.
 He came over and shook everybody's hand, we all took pictures together, and we had a great time."